 Eyewitness memory in cross-cultural contexts

 The research project Eyewitness Memory in Cross-Cultural Contexts is a collaborative project of the Amsterdam Laboratory for Legal Psychology (ALLP) and the Center for International Criminal Justice (CICJ).
-It is financed by an European Research Council Starting Grant awarded to Annelies Vredeveldt.
+It is financed by an European Research Council Starting (ERC) Grant awarded to Annelies Vredeveldt.

 Our increasingly international society demands that eyewitnesses of serious crimes regularly provide testimony in cross-cultural settings, such as international criminal tribunals.
 This poses significant challenges for investigators and legal decision-makers.
 Errors in fact-finding may result in wrongful convictions and unjust acquittals.
 Yet, eyewitness memory research has predominantly focused on Western, Educated, Industrialized, Rich, and Democratic (WEIRD) witnesses.